data-dart/bookend/README.md

 #### Syntactic Features

-These features focus on the frequency of different parts of speech used by the authors.
+These features focus on the frequency of different [parts of speech](https://en.wikipedia.org/wiki/Part_of_speech) used by the authors.
+We classify the words in a text sample into 7 distinct parts of speech categories and then build feature vectors from them.
+For example, for each text sample, we look at the frequency of nouns, a "noun-verb" bigram, and a "noun-verb-noun" trigram.

 #### N-Grams